 The WaveCave has a default setup that you can take advantage of if it suits your piece.
-The four speakers in the corners are directly connected to the audio interface in the control room.
-The two video projectors in the ceiling are focused correctly for the space and are also connected to the computer in the control room.
-The gallery is preconfigured for quad audio and two channels of video projection.
-DO NOT CHANGE THIS SETUP.
+The six speakers located in the ceiling grid are directly connected to the audio interface in the control room.
+The two video projectors in the ceiling are focused correctly for the space and are also